s-sohani/linkedin-post-extractor/README.md

 ```
 >The script will prompt you to enter your LinkedIn credentials and then proceed to extract your posts.

-3. **Choose Output Format:** Select whether you want to save the posts as images or text files.
+3. **Choose Output Path:** Select whether you want to save the posts as images or text files.

 ## Contributing
 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please create an issue or submit a pull request.